torworx/eventbus/README.md

 ebus
 ====

-EBus provides a mechanism that dispatches events to the subscribed event listeners.
+EventBus provides a mechanism that dispatches events to the subscribed event listeners.